natmfat/polyprint/README.md

 A dead simple schema builder.

-There are certainly better alternatives (namely Zod) that provide actual type validation, but Polyprint is dependency free, lightweight, and small.
-It's great when you just need a simple syntax to make sure forms and objects have a certain structure.
+There are certainly better alternatives (namely Zod) that provide actual type validation in TypeScript, but Polyprint is dependency free, lightweight, and small.
+By forgoing typecasting, Polyprint is far simpler and more JavaScript focused.
+It provides a basic syntax to ensure forms and objects have the right structure, and that's it.

 ## Installation